 It is a good resource, however, in the pronunciation section, they give examples using the Thai alphabet.
 How am I supposed to know which letter to emphasize if I know nothing about them?
 The original spelling is all foreign to me thus all of them look the same.

-The first time I did the pronunciation practice and multiple-choice, it works quite smoothly with a few problems where it keeps saying the ‘microphone not found’ when it works just fine (I’m using an earpiece).
+The first time I did the pronunciation practice and multiple-choice, it worked quite smoothly with a few problems where it kept saying the ‘microphone not found’ when it worked just fine (I’m using an earpiece).

 The assessment only covers very little vocab, which to me isn’t enough.
-If I add all vocabulary I learn in those 3 lessons that would be roughly around 33 words, yet the assessment only assesses 12 words.
+If I add all the vocabulary I learned in those 3 lessons that would be roughly around 33 words, yet the assessment only assesses 12 words.
 That’s not even half of it.

-I don’t know how the stale algorithm/ system works, but some of the vocab shown are from the recent lessons so they are still fresh in my head.
+I don’t know how the stale algorithm or system works, but some of the vocab shown are from the recent lessons so they are still fresh in my head.
 They should show most of those I learned from day 1.

 If I have to say one thing I’m thankful about learning the Thai language is that it doesn’t have gender-specific nouns, unlike Spanish and others.
 My journey using this software has been fun and I have to say the method works.